JuliaAI/MLJ.jl/doc/adding_new_models.md

 and `Distributions.pdf` are implemented, as well `Distributions.mean` and/or `Distributions.mode`).

-Use `UnivariateNominal` for probabilistic classifiers with a single nominal target.
+Use `UnivariateNominal` for `Probabilistic` classifiers with a single nominal target.
 For example, suppose `levels(y)=["yes", "no", "maybe"]` and set `L=levels(y)`.
 Then, if the predicted probabilities for some input pattern are `[0.1, 0.7, 0.2]`, respectively, then the